08 September 2021

 At EAAA we run two Free Will Schemes where supporters can make a Will for free, using either our online service provider, Bequeathed, or in person with a participating solicitor.

-You can make your Will online here where you can write your Will with support from an accredited legal expert or you can arrange an appointment with a local solicitor by completing our online form.
+Write your Will online with support from an accredited legal expert or arrange an appointment with a local solicitor.

 For further information, please contact Lucy on firstname.lastname@example.org or call 03450 669 999.